zdravkodanailov7/raycasting/intro.md

 ![wrong floor result](/content/raycasting/wrong-floor-result.png)

 As you can see there is something going wrong, the first thing is the blank line after the wall.
 This happens because the routine that fix the "canvas half pixel" in html5.
-To fix it, we just need to increase the fixer in the wall drawing function.
+To fix it, we just need to increase the fix in the wall drawing function.
 This avoids that first pixel that will check in the floorcasting is a wall pixel.

 ```
 function drawTexture(x, wallHeight, texturePositionX, texture) {